-Prolonged fever, meaning fever for more than a week, or recurring fevers can be a sign of underlying chronic disease, so it is important to check with your child's doctor.
+Prolonged fever, meaning fever for more than a week, or recurring fevers can be a sign of underlying chronic disease, so it is important to check with your child's primary care provider.

 Learn more about treating fevers in otherwise healthy children.
-Watch this video to better understand why children get fevers, and when you should call the doctor.
+Watch this video to better understand why children get fevers, and when you should call the primary care provider.